vincyxiroff/Discord-Account-generator-working-2k23/README.md

-just open the file and follow the setup
+just open the file ad admin and follow the setup